Shinji Mikami: Capcom Five, Resident Evil 4, and Capcom split (2002–2004)

 In spite of Resident Evil Zero's underwhelming sales, Mikami remained confident in his support for Nintendo and announced four exclusive titles for the GameCube under development by Production Studio 4 in addition to Resident Evil 4; P.N.03, Viewtiful Joe, killer7 and Dead Phoenix.
 This lineup became known as the Capcom Five.

 The first of these games to be released was the Mikami-directed P.N.
-03. The game was both a commercial and critical failure, receiving lukewarm reviews from the press and selling below expectations.
+03. The game was both a commercial and critical failure, receiving indifferent reviews from the press and selling below expectations.
 As a result, Mikami stepped down as manager of Production Studio 4, while remaining as one of the head producers within the team.
 After his failure with P.N.03, Mikami decided to concentrate instead on the creative aspects of the Capcom 5.
 He eventually took over directorial duties for Resident Evil 4 from previous director, Hiroshi Shibata.
 Under his direction, Resident Evil 4 went through some substantial changes.
 Resident Evil 4 was released in 2005 and was one of the GameCube's top-selling titles, selling 1,250,000 units worldwide within a year.
 The game was critically praised, winning many game of the year awards.

-Resident Evil 4 is regarded as one of the most influential games of the 2000s decade, due to its influence in redefining at least two video game genres: the survival horror and the third-person shooter.
+Resident Evil 4 is widely regarded as one of the greatest and most influential games of all time, due to its influence in redefining at least two video game genres: the survival horror and the third-person shooter.
 Resident Evil 4 attempted to redefine the survival horror genre by emphasizing reflexes and precision aiming, thus broadening the gameplay of the series with elements from the wider action game genre.
 It helped redefine the third-person shooter genre by introducing a "reliance on offset camera angles that fail to obscure the action."
 The "over the shoulder" viewpoint introduced in Resident Evil 4 has now become standard in third-person shooters, including titles ranging from Gears of War to Batman: Arkham Asylum.
-It has also become a standard “precision aim” feature for action games in general, with examples ranging from Dead Space and Grand Theft Auto to the Ratchet & Clank Future series.
+It has also become a standard “precision aim” feature for action games in general, with examples ranging from Dead Space and Grand Theft Auto to the Ratchet & Clank Future series, Uncharted, The Last of Us, and God of War.

 Mikami touted the game as a GameCube exclusive.
 In an interview with a Japanese magazine, Mikami even said that he would "commit harakiri" if it came out on another platform.
 This was loosely translated as Mikami claiming to "cut [his own] head" and later parodied in God Hand, which featured a racing dog named "Mikami's Head".
 In a 2017 interview, he apologized for Resident Evil 4 going multiplatform.